Faezeh-Kh/TestAmplification4Models/README.md

 Manually-written test cases may not always reach the desired level of quality, such as high coverage or being able to localize faults efficiently. *Test amplification* is an interesting emergent approach to improve a test suite by automatically generating new test cases out of existing manually-written ones.
 There are ad-hoc test amplification solutions for a few programming languages, such as DSpot for Java [[2]](https://github.com/STAMP-project/dspot/).

-In this work, we propose an automated and generic approach for amplifying the test cases of behavioral models.
+In this work, we propose an automated and generic process for amplifying the test cases of behavioral models.
 Given an executable DSL, a conforming behavioral model, and an existing test suite, the proposed approach generates new regression test cases in three steps:
 (i) generating new test inputs by applying a set of generic modifiers on the existing test inputs; (ii) running the model under test with new inputs and generating assertions from the execution traces; and (iii) selecting the new test cases that increase the initial test quality in terms of both mutation score and coverage.
+We also propose a textual DSL to control and configure the test amplification process.
+Moreover, to facilitate the application of mutation analysis, we propose an automatic approach for the generation of mutation operators for a given xDSL.

 <p align="center">
     <img src="Screenshots/Overview.jpg"  width="40%" height="40%">
 </p>

 This repository contains our test amplification tool built atop the Eclipse GEMOC Studio.
 We also performed an empirical study of the tool and all the materials are provided in this repository.
-In the experiment, we applied the approach to 71 test suites written for models conforming to two different DSLs, and for 67 of the 71 cases, it successfully improved the mutation score between 3.17% and 54.11% depending on the initial setup.
+In the experiment, we applied the approach to 71 test suites written for models conforming to two different DSLs.

 ## Overview
-1.	*AmplificationTool*:
+1.	*Tool*:
-- the eclipse plugins of our test amplification tool: `org.imt.tdl.amplificaiton`, `org.imt.tdl.mutation`
+- *amplification_tool*: the plugins of our test amplification tool (`org.imt.tdl.amplificaiton`) and the implementation of the AMPC DSL which is used for the configuration of the test amplification process.
-- the plugins of our testing framework that are required for the amplification tool (To access the latest version of them, use the [main repository](https://gitlab.univ-nantes.fr/naomod/faezeh-public/xtdl)).
+- *testing_tool*: the plugins of our testing framework that are the basis for the amplification tool (To access the latest version of them, use the [main repository](https://github.com/lowcomote/Testing4DSLs)).
+- *coverage_tool*: the plugins for the model element coverage computation
+- *mutation_tool*: the plugins for the mutation analysis
 2.	*xdsls*: the implementation of two Executable Domain-Specific Languages (xDSLs) of our case study, including *xPSSM* and *xArduino*.
 The implementation of each involves five projects:

 - <u>Abstract Syntax</u>: containing the `Ecore` metamodel of the xDSL and the java code generated from it using the `.genmodel` file
 - <u>Operational Semantics</u>: containing the interpreter of the xDSL implemented in `Xtend`
 - <u>Behavioral Interface</u>: containing a `.bi` file that is the interface of the xDSL and a java class that do the setups, so GEMOC engines can find and use the interface
 - <u>Executable DSL</u>: containing a `.dsl` file which specifies the name of the xdsl, the path to the `.ecore` file, the list of execution rules of the interpreter, and the id of the behavioral interface project
+- <u>Coverage rules</u>: containing a '.cov' file which specializes the coverage computation for the xDSL
 - <u>Mutation Operators</u>: containing a `.mutator` file which includes the mutation operators defined for the xDSL using [WODEL language](https://gomezabajo.github.io/Wodel/)

  **NOTE**: Currently, we do not provide any graphical syntax for the xDSLs.

 3.	*xmodels&tests*: the executable models conforming to each xDSL, a set of mutants generated for each of them (by applying the provided mutation operators using WODEL mutant generator), and a test project containing a manually-written test suite and the test amplification result including the mutation analysis report, the amplified test suite, and the test amplification report.

-4. Two Excel files containing detailed data of the paper’s evaluation
+4.	*evaluationResult*: Excel files containing detailed data of the paper’s evaluation and the result of our evaluation for RQ4.

 ## Setup
 **Requirements**:
 - Operating System: Windows 10
-- Java 16
+- Java 11
 - GEMOC Studio Version 3.5.0: https://gemoc.org/download.html
 - TDL: https://tdl.etsi.org/eclipse/latest/